 Photo: A TRV-150 unmanned ariel vehicle (UAV) used by the U.S. Army – Raymond Valdez / US Army (April 20, 2023)

-AI plays a critical role in national security, and as a country we need to stay on the cutting edge of this technology.
+AI is not only changing the commercial landscape.
+It is providing military personnel with advanced tools for defense and strategic operations.
+AI plays a critical role in national security.
+As a country we need to stay on the cutting edge of this technology.
 For every positive use there is for AI there is a nefarious one.
 We need to be able to defend against bad use cases.
 Key steps include:

 - AI for Defense: Equip our military and intelligence communities with the resources they need to leverage AI.